ilmanzo/ilmanzo.github.com/content/post/measure_your_power_consumption.md

 ## ⚡ Put it to work

-So my computer uses ~30 Watts (or ~30 Joule / sec) to do nothing, which if you ask me, I'd rate pretty bad.
+So my computer, a ThinkPad P15 Gen 2i, uses ~30 Watts (or ~30 Joule / sec) to do nothing, which if you ask me, I'd rate pretty bad.
 Let's make some experiments with different workloads, like what every computer should be good at: calculating prime numbers!

 The experiment idea is to see how much energy it costs to get the first million prime numbers; accordingly to [prime numbers wiki](https://prime-numbers.fandom.com/) the 1,000,000th prime number should be 15,485,863.